 Surveys have shown that about 10% of all chemicals are carcinogenic and 25-50% of chemicals are neurotoxic.
 Cancer and neurological disease have seen dramatic rises over the last few decades.
 We are also seeing a large rises in auto-immune diseases.
 Virtually all of these can be triggered by chemicals.

-Another concern is that many chemicals (pesticides, plastics) are gender-benders, producing xenoestrogens and androgens (artificial female and male hormones).
+Another concern is that many chemicals (pesticides, plastics) are endocrine disruptors (gender-benders), producing xenoestrogens and androgens (artificial female and male hormones).
 A particular worry is that these chemicals can act at extraordinarily low concentrations of parts per billion (equivalent to 1 second in 32 years).
 We are seeing big increases in both hormone-related cancers (breast, prostate and ovary) and other diseases linked to abnormal hormones (infertility, polycystic ovary syndrome, endometriosis, reduced sperm counts).

 Because there are individual differences in how we metabolise chemicals (sometimes several hundred-fold) and because of the unknown effects of chemical combinations, these toxic chemicals can be far more dangerous to some people than others.